shamshadM/shamshadm.github.io/_posts/2021-01-20-A-tutorial-on-Genome-Wide-Association-Studies.md

 ### 4.3 Significance Threshold

-Bonferroni threshold can be deterimined to identify significantly markers associated with the trait  by using the below equation:
+Bonferroni threshold can be determined to identify significantly markers associated with the trait  by using the below equation:

 ```scss
 P ≤ 1/N (α =0.05)
 ```
 where, N is the total number of markers tested in association analysis) was used to identify the most significantly markers associated with the trait.
-Similarly, another way is to perform `FDR` (`False Discovey Rate`) correction method.
+Similarly, another way is to perform `FDR` (`False Discovery Rate`) correction method.

 ---
 <center> <b>End of Tutorial</b></center>